 Follow the footpath which snakes around to the right, and you’ll get to go quite close to the stones.
-Bear in mind that you are not actually allowed to enter inside the stone circle.
+Bear in mind that you are not actually allowed to enter inside the stone circle unless you take a Stonehenge inner circle tour.
 Due to conservation reasons, the area immediately surrounding the stones is very fragile and therefore access is restricted.
 However, even from a small distance, Stonehenge is an impressive feat to marvel at!

-Top tip: If you really want to get up close to the stones, then take a look at our best Stonehenge sunrise or sunset inner stone circle visit.
-This gives the best views of the stones, and you can even touch them!
-Unsurprisingly, the number of special access tickets available are extremely limited, and so this tour get sold out months in advance.
+Top tip: If you really want to get up close to the stones, then take a look at our Stonehenge inner circle tours at sunrise or sunset.
+This gives the best views of the stones!
+Unsurprisingly, the number of special access tickets available are extremely limited, and so this tour gets sold out months in advance.
 Book ahead to avoid disappointment!

 Stonehenge at All Angles

-The path around the stone circle is clearly marked, and there are plenty of information points along the way that link to the audioguide.
+The path around the stone circle is clearly marked, and there are plenty of information points along the way that tie into the audioguide.
 These useful maps, diagrams and pictures, along with audio information, help to chart the history of Stonehenge and explain in detail what you are looking at.
 They even try to provide answers to some of the biggest mysteries that surround the site.